kiwidude68/calibre_plugins/fantastic_fiction_adults/README.md

 ## Overview

-This plugin is is for the adult content website [www.ffadultsonly.com](https://www.ffadultsonly.com) that was split off from [www.fantasticfiction.co.uk](https://www.fantasticfiction.co.uk).
+This plugin is is for the adult books content website [ffadultsonly.com](https://www.ffadultsonly.com) that was split off from [fantasticfiction.com](https://www.fantasticfiction.com).

-Functionality wise it is almost identical to my Fantastic Fiction metadata plugin found on this thread.
+Functionality wise it is almost identical to my Fantastic Fiction metadata plugin.
 The only differences are that the ffadultsonly.com website does not support a publication date or genre.

-## Main Features

-- Can retrieve title, author, series, isbn, comments, publisher and covers
-- Also retrieves a Fantastic Fiction Adults id, which can be used to directly jump to the page for a specific book from the book details pane (like Goodreads/ISBN etc).
+For more information, see the [Wiki](https://github.com/kiwidude68/calibre_plugins/wiki/Fantastic-Fiction-Adults)

 ## Development / Contributions